Registration is CLOSED.

 Note: The first long run will be 3 or 5 miles (depending on the participant’s mileage base), and all participants should be able to run continuously for 3 miles at the beginning of the program.
-This is not a beginning runner’s program; female runners looking for such a program should consider the Beginning Women’s Running Program (starting in March), while runners of either gender should consider the 5K Coed Runners program starting in August.
+This is not a beginning runner’s program; women runners looking for such a program should consider the Beginning Women’s Running Program (starting in March), while runners of either sex should consider the 5K Coed Runners program starting in July.

 Head Coach/Director: Shirley Skorbiansky